 Zach Wassenberg, Augmented Technologies\Transmission & Distribution Services, Burns & McDonnell

-This session will have two presentations.
-Going Paperless – come see how one large utility has moved away from paper.
+Going Paperless – come see how two large utilities have moved away from paper.
 Learn some lessons from their experiences and see some of the best practices they’ve now developed.
 They’ll focus on work orders and T&D processes.

-3:30 PM – 5:00 PM
+2:30 PM – 4:00 PM

 Reliability + Aging Infrastructure

-1:00 PM – 2:30 PM
+2:30 PM – 4:00 PM

 Managing Emerging Customer Connections